COVID Delta variant worries bubble to the surface in some asset prices

 So-called value stocks - companies that trade at low multiples to book value and tend to be more sensitive to economic cycles - ripped higher earlier this year on expectations of an economic rebound but have stumbled lately.

-Meanwhile, shares of growth names, including stay-at-home bets like Amazon.com (AMZN.O), Netflix (NFLX.O), and Zoom Video Communications (ZM.O) and ETSY Inc (ETSY.O), have risen.
+Meanwhile, shares of growth names, including stay-at-home bets like Amazon.com, Netflix, and Zoom Video Communications and ETSY Inc, have risen.

 JP Morgan’s Marko Kolanovic believes the shift resembles one that took place in February, when investors briefly grew defensive on worries over the Alpha variant, only to sell bonds and pile back into value stocks when the threat had passed.